exammaker/exam/exam.md

 ### Images

-Images should be compressed using
+Images should be stored using WebP;
+users may upload images of other types, which must be converted.

 ### Markdown

+A subset of GFM markdown should be used for block text, to allow styled questions.

 ## Markschemes